 There is a lot of things to do in this area if you like the outdoors.
 With the mountainous terrain and the vast expanse of forrest.
 All the places are natural heaven of flora and fauna, with the nearby Mt.
 Kanchenjunga and beautiful Teest river (pictured below).

-Walking and hiking for all different levels taking in the views along the river or even a Canopy Walk (pictured above) over the valleys through suspension bridges along a beautiful train concealed by nature.
+Walking and hiking for all different levels taking in the views along the river or even a Canopy Walk (pictured below) over the valleys through suspension bridges along a beautiful train concealed by nature.
 Alternatively Take to the skies and enjoying paragliding which I saw during my visit.

 First up, we visited the Hanuman Tok to revel in the 30 feet tall statue of the Hanuman, the largest of its kind in North East India.
 A few meters away lay the Buddha Statue and Park (below).
 The colourful statue of the Buddha is impressive!
 It was interesting to find that the various offerings to the Buddha included soft drinks, chips and chocolates!
 Next up was a stroll at Delo Park to take in the beautiful views of the scenic River Teesta.
 Along the way, we stopped for coffee served by Army personnel at the in house café at the Army Golf Course, considered one of the most scenic golf courses in India.